 Management should follow KRS 65.140 and pay all vendor payments within 30 days of receipt.

-2020-006 Customer Deposit Accounts
+2021-006 Customer Deposit Accounts

-While conducting my audit procedures to gain an understanding of internal controls over financial reporting, I noted a lack of controls that ensured customer deposits were being reconciled in the utility billing program.
+While conducting our audit procedures to gain an understanding of internal controls over financial reporting, we noted a lack of controls that ensured customer deposits were being reconciled in the utility billing program.